Custom App Development Guide 2025: Process, Cost, ROI

 Low Code and No Code Platforms

-The adoption of these platforms is exploding.
+Low code and no code platforms are the engines driving citizen development.
+They offer drag and drop components and visual workflows that allow you to build powerful apps with minimal to zero coding.
 The global low code market is projected to reach $187 billion by 2030, and Gartner predicts that 70% of new enterprise applications will be developed using these tools by 2025.
 For startups and businesses that need to launch quickly, these platforms are a game changer.
-An experienced agency can often use these tools to build and launch a high‑quality MVP in just 4 to 8 weeks.
+An experienced agency can often use these tools to build and launch a high quality MVP in just 4 to 8 weeks.

 Common Types of Custom Applications